-The proposed parcel split will result in both parcels having their primary access from Tim Bell Road via 30-foot wide existing irrevocable access easement.
+The proposed Parcel split will result in both Parcels having their primary access from Collins Road.
+Per City of Ceres, access on East Service Road is restricted.
 No construction is proposed as a part of this project.
-However, if approved, each parcel will be able to maintain up to two single-family dwellings and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
+No development is being proposed as part of this project.
+However, if approved, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit in accordance with the R-A zoning district.